Cabarete, the Dominican Republic

 When we asked people living in Cabarete what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Cabarete, Dominican Republic is often described as a tropical paradise with a laid-back lifestyle.
 The town is known for its friendly locals, vibrant nightlife, and stunning natural beauty, including its world-renowned beaches.
 Expats and digital nomads enjoy a low cost of living, with affordable housing and food.
 The town is also known for its active lifestyle, with plenty of opportunities for water sports like surfing and kiteboarding.
 Despite being a small town, Cabarete has a strong expat community and a good number of cafes and co-working spaces, making it an ideal place for digital nomads.
 The internet connection is generally reliable, which is crucial for remote work.
 English is widely spoken in Cabarete, making it easier for expats to communicate and integrate.
 However, it's worth noting that while the healthcare system in the Dominican Republic is improving, it may not be up to the standards that some expats are used to.
 Also, while crime rates are relatively low in Cabarete compared to other parts of the country, petty crime like theft can be an issue, so it's important to take precautions.
-Overall, life in Cabarete offers a unique blend of Caribbean charm, natural beauty, and modern amenities, making it a popular choice among expats and digital nomads," said one expat who made the move to Cabarete.
+Overall, life in Cabarete offers a unique blend of Caribbean charm, natural beauty, and modern amenities, making it a popular choice among expats and digital nomads," remarked one expat living in Cabarete, the Dominican Republic.

 What do expats in Cabarete appreciate most about the local culture?